 You should always wear eye protection, even when using a closed system.
 But sometimes you can wear different PPE.
 Pesticide labels and California laws list what PPE you need for certain pesticides.
 There is a chart on this sheet that lists the kinds of PPE you can wear when using a closed system.
-Even if you don't have to wear the PPE when using a closed system, your employer must make sure the right kind of PPE is at the place where you mix and load pesticides in case of an emergency.
+Even if you don't have to wear all the PPE on the label when using a closed system, your employer must make sure the PPE is at the place where you mix and load pesticides in case of an emergency.